Water and Conservation Advocate, PennEnvironment

-“The disruption and fragmentation of natural wildlife habitats remain among the greatest threats to biodiversity and conservation efforts, both here in Pennsylvania and globally,” said Rep. Fitzpatrick.
+“The disruption and fragmentation of natural wildlife habitats remain among the greatest threats to biodiversity and conservation efforts, both here in Pennsylvania and globally,” said Congressman Brian Fitzpatrick (PA-1), who sponsored the federal Wildlife Corridors Conservation Act and voted for the INVEST in America Act.
 “As animal extinction continues to accelerate at alarming rates, our focus must remain on establishing a network of wildlife crossings to improve habitat connectivity.”

-“America is blessed with amazing wildlife, and it’s our job to help protect it,” said Paloma Paez-Coombe, associate at Environment Illinois Research and Education Center.
-“Right here in Chicago, we have a working example of a key protection tool in the Burnham Wildlife Corridor.
-The U.N. warns that more than one million species are at risk of extinction within decades, and we need every tool in the toolbox to protect the natural world around us.
-Wildlife corridors work, and we must embrace them, quickly.”
+“From our elk to our butterflies and everything in between, Pennsylvania is blessed with amazing wildlife, and it’s our job to help protect it,” Wein said.
+“With more than one million global species at risk of extinction in the upcoming decades, we need every tool in the toolbox to protect the natural world around us.
+Wildlife corridors can be a boon to our amazing species and offer a conservation tool that we must embrace and implement, quickly.”